Emmotes/ic_spoilers/docs/melf.md

     "id": 2703,
     "flavour_text": "",
     "description": {
-        "desc": "Melf takes note of the most popular attack type among the other Champions in the formation.
-His Custom Support Spell is increased by $(amount)% for each Champion that uses that attack type in the formation.
-In the event of a tie, Champions with all of the tied attack types are counted.
-Melf also switches his base attack to match the most popular attack type.", "post": {
+        "desc": "Melf counts the most popular attack type among other Champions in the formation.
+Melf's Custom Support Spell is increased by $(amount)% for each Champion in the formation with that type and Melf changes his attack to match.
+If tied, all tied attack types count.", "post": {
             "conditions": [
                 {